coderefinery/git-intro/content/recovering.md

 **Solution 2 using git reset --hard** (makes sense if the correct branch should contain all commits of the accidentally modified branch):
-1. Create the correct branch, pointing at the latest commit: `git branch $branchname`.
+1. Create the correct branch, pointing at the latest commit: `git branch <branchname>`.
 2. Check with `git log` or `git graph` that both branches point to the same, latest, commit.
 3. Rewind the branch that accidentally got wrong commits with `git reset --hard` (see also above).